vdbrink/vdbrink.github.io/esphome/co2_senseair_s8_sensor.md

 The links go to an overall page with all different kinds of DIY components with their webshop links.

+Affiliate links are used here.
+Same price, but you also sponsor this blog.

 These hardware components did I use for this project:

 * [SenseAir S8 Co2 sensor](../buy/esphome_diy#senseair-s8)